California Mandatory Continuing Legal Education Requirements

 Reporting Deadline: March 30, 2026

-LexVid is an accredited MCLE provider in the State of California.
-All of LexVids on-demand courses are considered participatory and count toward fulfilling your California MCLE requirement.
+LexVid is an accredited MCLE provider in California.
+All of LexVid’s on-demand courses qualify as participatory credit and count toward fulfilling your California MCLE requirements.

 Receive a curated playlist of California courses to easily & affordably fulfill your CLE requirement online.